Pet Therapy Training & Evaluations

 - Your dog should not be fed a raw diet.

-- You and your dog must pass the Pass & Think therapy skills evaluation every two years.
+- You and your dog must pass the Paws & Think therapy skills evaluation every two years.
 Paws & Think provides dogs with disabilities the opportunity to take the evaluation and makes reasonable accommodations upon request.

 Our goal is for all registered therapy teams to volunteer at a Paws & Think venue a minimum of 2 hours per month.
 Paws & Think partners with a variety of venues in Marion and the surrounding counties including healthcare facilities, schools, libraries, and more.